sreeram-io/project-zeus/src/data/tech/career-landmine.md

 So, leave work at work.
 Do not judge someone when he leaves at 5.
 Judge yourself for not having a work-life balance.

-When I see workaholics now, I secrelty laugh at the slippery slope they are in.
+When I see workaholics now, I secretly laugh at the slippery slope they are in.

 &nbsp;